FauthD/CatFlap_HA/README.md

 The author assumes no responsibility or liability for any errors or omissions in the content of this site.
 The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.

 # Pictures
-You can find a few pictures of the PCB in assets/pictures.
+You can find a few more pictures of the PCB in assets/pictures.

 # Status
-Currently working on on the yaml file for EspHome.
-Schematics are close but need an internal review.
-Waiting on a few electronic parts for further tests.
+Going to be used by my girls.

 # Finding the right connections
-So far I analyzed the PCB to get the connections for the mod.
+I analyzed the PCB to get the connections for the mod.

 ![HighVoltage](assets/svg/HighVoltage.png)